minetest/minetest_docs/doc/http_api.md

 * `completed`:
   * Boolean
-  * If requested finished.
-By way of success, failure, or timing out
+  * If request finished.
+By way of success, failure, or timing out.
 * `succeeded`:
   * Boolean
   * Request status